 Pharmacogenomics (PGx) refers to the study of drug exposure and/or response as it relates to potential individual genetic variations.
-Genetic variation in drug metabolizers, drug targets and other genes can affect pharmacokinetics (PK), pharmacodynamics (PD) and thus efficacy and safety, which is why PGx is an important consideration in drug development.
+Genetic variation in drug metabolizing, drug transporter, drug receptor, and other drug targets can affect pharmacokinetics (PK), pharmacodynamics (PD) and thus efficacy and safety, which is why PGx is an important consideration in drug development.

 A relatively new field, PGx is covered in the 2013 FDA Guidance, “Clinical Pharmacogenomics: Premarket Evaluation in Early-Phase Clinical Studies and Recommendations for Labeling.”